 It's easy to shift files and folders to the Vault using a simple drag and drop, or you can manually upload.
 Once your data has been uploaded to the Vault, it's safe to delete the item from your Sync folder.
 You can also copy files to the Vault if you'd like to keep a backup elsewhere.

-When it comes to pricing, Sync.com is exceptionally affordable.
-However, they don't offer monthly payment plans; instead, you're billed annually.
+When it comes to pricing, Sync.com is exceptionally affordable. and you can choose to pay either monthly or annually.

 - Data transfer: 5 GB

 - Storage: 5 GB

 - Storage: 200 GB

 - Yearly plan: $5 per month ($60 billed annually)

 Pro Solo Basic Plan

 - Yearly plan: $8 per month ($96 billed annually)

 - Data transfer: Unlimited

 - Yearly plan: $12 per month ($144 billed annually)